-Every buyer considers multiple opportunities before choosing a business to pursue.
+Every buyer considers multiple businesses before choosing one to pursue.
 However, some will tell you that they’re considering other deals to pressure you to act quickly or deliver more for less money.

 What to do: Move forward with discussions without allowing this news to sway you.
 Show patience and confidence in your business, and communicate your desire to select a buyer who is genuinely interested in its success.
 This will help you to demonstrate that you aren’t in a position where you need to succumb to pressure tactics.

 You hold the power, and you have the luxury of choosing the right buyer.

 Start with the issues that aren’t likely to be debated.

 Most offers include terms that require little-to-no negotiation between the buyer and seller.
 Post-sale transition plans, the timeframe the buyer needs to complete due diligence, and the target close date are terms that most buyers and sellers can agree to without much tension or debate.

 What to do: Ease into the negotiations by settling on the terms of issues that are unlikely to be debated.
 Try to reach a consensus on as many small items as possible to show good faith and a desire to work cooperatively through the more difficult points of the discussion.

 Most buyers pride their shrewdness.
 They will nitpick and negotiate every part of your business to drive down the price and attain better terms.
 They want to demonstrate to themselves and others their mastery in business and their ability to get more than what was offered.

 What to do: Offer them some victories.
 Set your price a little higher than you’re willing to accept and set terms that allow for some flexibility so that buyers can negotiate some small wins.